ZhenlingMo/dbtree/README.md

-# This repo has been transferred to https://github.com/mozhenling/dbtree and it will not be maintained here.
+# This repo has been transferred
+see https://github.com/mozhenling/dbtree for latest version and it will not be maintained here.
 Thanks.

 # DBtree Python Package for Machinery Fault Envolope Analysis